 For the CS moms, you’ll also need to have underwear that’s way above the CS scar to avoid pressing on it.

-Here is the perfect pick for you.
-These underwear is comfortable and super soft.
+If you prefer washable panties, here is the perfect pick for you.
+These underwear are comfortable and super soft.

 Your regular bra will not cut it.
-Get a comfortable breastfeeding bra that is easy to unclasp.
+Get a comfortable breastfeeding bra that is easy to unclasp or a bralette.

-Your boobs will be fuller after birth due to milk production, make sure that you get your fitting right.
+Your breasts will be fuller after birth due to milk production, so make sure that you get your size right.

 If your bra is too tight, it may end up causing breast engorgement and retracted nipples.

-These nursing bras are made of extremely soft and stretch fabric that is perfect for your tender boobs.
+These nursing bras are made of extremely soft and stretchable fabric that is perfect for your tender breasts.